Regularized Wasserstein Means for Aligning Distributional Data

-In case we have shapes with branching, we can easily extend (\ref{eq:reg_curve}) considering the skeleton as a whole when computing the OT and regularizing each branch separately.
-We can also include circles each as a separate branch.
+In case the shape have branches, we can easily extend (\ref{eq:reg_length_curvature}) considering the skeleton as a whole when computing the OT and regularizing each branch separately.
 Suppose, now, the skeleton $\Gamma=\{\gamma_j\}$ is a set of 1-D curves.
-Then, the overall loss in this case will be
+Finally, we propose the following loss for skeleton layout: